Arccotangent/numberrain/doc/scripting/README.md

 ## Features

 - Turing-complete
-    - Looping and conditional jumps
+	- Looping and conditional branching and jumps
 - Accept an arbitrary number of command line arguments
 - Access to (almost) every function of Numberrain CLI
 	- Basically an API to Numberrain math engine
-- Some useful tools exclusive to scripts
+- Some useful tools and utilities exclusive to scripts

 ## Limitations

 - No (built-in) function functionality (yet)
 	- However, it is possible to implement "pseudo-functions" using jumps and the `NOP` and `MARK` operations for the time being
 - No import functionality (yet)
+- Scripts can be indented, but only with tabs due to technical restrictions (at least for now)
+	- Indenting with spaces will cause errors

 ## Technical Specifications